 RE: Lawsuit against the U.S. Department of Health & Human Services, challenging the lawsuit challenging the federal reconciliation bill’s provision defunding Planned Parenthood.
 (Trial docket)

-On 9/24/25, the plaintiff states filed a preliminary injunction motion.
+On 3/17/26, the plaintiff states filed a notice of voluntary dismissal.

 RE: Lawsuit against the U.S. Department of Agriculture, challenging the agency’s unlawful demand that states share sensitive SNAP user data with the federal government.
 (Trial docket)